Policies and Procedures

 - The report should provide the data needed to support the request for the academic adjustment(s) requested by the student.

-The Center for Disability Services Office keeps a confidential file on each student who provides documentation of disability.
+The Disability Services Office keeps a confidential file on each student who provides documentation of disability.
 The file may contain an intake form, contact notes, release of information form, medical/psychological information, test results, notes on academic progress, agreements for reasonable accommodation and other pertinent information related to provision of services and progress of the student.
 This file will be kept during the time the student is enrolled at Centralia College, and for seven years thereafter.
 Also there is a database where said files are stored electronically.

 When the student meets with the Director for an intake interview a request for services is completed.
 At that time you will be asked questions regarding academic plans, accommodations, and if you wish to register to vote.
 Voter registration forms are also available for disabled persons who are not currently registered.

 The Director will advise each qualified student who requests assistance and/or accommodations to provide documentation, which includes diagnosis, prognosis, and functional limitations.
 When this information is complete the student and the Director will meet to design an accommodations plan.
-For students who do not have documentation of a disability, the Center for Disability Services Office will assist in trying to identify agencies and resources to obtain that documentation.
+For students who do not have documentation of a disability, the Disability Services Office will assist in trying to identify agencies and resources to obtain that documentation.

 What are Reasonable Accommodations?Reasonable accommodations for each qualified student with a disability are made on an individual basis.
 The decision to provide accommodations is based on both the nature and extent of the disability, and after assessing the needs of the student.
 Documentation provided by the student from a qualified professional is an required part of this process.

 The services provided are at no cost to the student, but planning in advance is critical to their availability and quality.
 All students can access the tutoring center, the math and writing labs, and the Mac computer lab in the Phoenix Center.
 A PC computer lab is also available.
-If adaptive technology is needed for a student with a disability, prior authorization of the Center for Disability Services Director and coordination with the computer technology staff is required.
-Adaptive equipment is provided with authorization of the Center for Disability Services director and checked out on a quarterly basis through the Centralia College Library staff.
+If adaptive technology is needed for a student with a disability, prior authorization of the Disability Services Director and coordination with the computer technology staff is required.
+Adaptive equipment is provided with authorization of the Disability Services director and checked out on a quarterly basis through the Centralia College Library staff.

 Enrollment assistance may be provided by: